Political positions of the Democratic Party (United States): Health care

-Democrats call for "affordable and quality health care" and favor moving toward universal health care in a variety of forms to address rising healthcare costs.
-Some Democratic politicians favor a single-payer program or Medicare for All, while others prefer creating a public health insurance option.
+Democrats call for "affordable and quality health care" and favor moving toward universal health care in various forms to address rising healthcare costs.
+Some Democratic politicians favor a single-payer program or Medicare for All, while others prefer a public health insurance option.

-The Patient Protection and Affordable Care Act (also known as "Obamacare"), which President Barack Obama signed into law on March 23, 2010, has been one of the most significant pushes for universal health care.
+The Patient Protection and Affordable Care Act (also known as "Obamacare"), which President Barack Obama signed into law on March 23, 2010, has been one of the most significant efforts toward universal health care.
 As of December 2019, more than 20 million Americans have gained health insurance under the Affordable Care Act.

 Education

 Democrats favor improving public education by raising school standards and reforming the Head Start program.
 They also support universal preschool and expanding access to primary education (some Democrats who support this through charter schools).
-They call for slashes in student loan debt and support reforms to force down tuition fees.
+They call for slashes in student loan debt and support reforms to reduce tuition fees.
 Other proposed reforms have included nationwide universal preschool education, tuition-free or reduced-tuition college, and reforms of standardized testing.
-Democrats have the long-term aim of having low-cost, publicly funded college education with low tuition fees (like in much of Europe and Canada), which should be available to every eligible American student.
-Alternatively, they encourage expanding access to post-secondary education by increasing state funding for student financial aid such as Pell Grants and college tuition tax deductions.
+Democrats have the long-term aim of providing low-cost, publicly funded college education with low tuition (as in much of Europe and Canada), available to every eligible American student.
+Alternatively, they encourage expanding access to post-secondary education by increasing state funding for student financial aid, such as Pell Grants and college tuition tax deductions.